-A shareholder entitled to attend and vote at the Meeting is entitled to appoint a proxyholder to attend and vote in his stead.
+A shareholder entitled to attend and vote at the Meeting is entitled to appoint a proxyholder to attend and vote in his or her stead.
 If you are unable to attend the Meeting or any adjournment thereof in person, please read the Notes accompanying the form of Proxy enclosed herewith and then complete and return the Proxy within the time set out in the Notes.
 The enclosed form of Proxy is solicited by Management but, as set out in the Notes, you may amend it if you so desire by striking out the names listed therein and inserting in the space provided the name of the person you wish to represent you at the Meeting.
 Please advise the Company of any change in your address.

-DATED at Vancouver, British Columbia, this 27th day of March, 2017.
+DATED at Vancouver, British Columbia, this 1st day of April, 2019.